MiniFate/MiniFate/_loose-notes/08-npcs.md

 to the PCs, or they might be a patron at the bar who knows a secret about the town sheriff.
 Whatever their origin, their role in the narrative is fleeting.

-Nameless NPCs should have one Aspect describing them; they don't need anymore unless their role in the narrative warrants more.
+Nameless NPCs should have one Aspect describing them; they don't need any more unless their role in the narrative warrants more.
 Nameless NPCs only require as many skills as they will likely use.
 The henchmen might have _Fight_, _Shoot_, and _Insight_ in order to physically oppose the PCs, while the patron